-Based on these criteria, the historic city centres of Maastricht and 's-Hertogenbosch were selected after careful consideration of different Dutch cities (figure 3.2).
-Within the historic inner-city shopping area of each of the two cities, four mutually different survey locations were selected based on criteria as a historical versus modern environment an variance.
-The study areas will be further described in detail in Chapter 4.
+Based on these criteria, the historic city centers of Maastricht and 's-Hertogenbosch were selected after careful consideration of different Dutch cities (Figure 3.2).
+Within the historic inner city shopping area of each of the two cities, four mutually different survey locations were selected based on criteria as a historical vs. modern environment and appearance.
+The study areas and survey locations will be further described in detail in Chapter 4.